 3. Empower yourself through exercise

 As the saying goes; strong body, strong mind.
-Exercise helps us to connect our mind with our body – and our bodies are usually capable of achieving far more than our minds think that they are.
-This is one of the things that makes exercise so rewarding and empowering.
+Exercise helps us to connect our body and mind.
+And since our bodies are usually capable of achieving far more than our minds think we are, exercise can be incredibly rewarding and empowering.

-Exercise is also an act of self care because it allows us to feel good.
-Taking the time out of your day to go for a 5K run, do some yoga or take a gym class will allow you a window of opportunity to spend some quality time with yourself.
+Making time for exercise is also a form of self-care because it makes us feel good.
+Taking the time out of your day to go for a 5K run, do some yoga, or take a gym class will allow you a window of opportunity to spend some quality time with yourself.

 4. Connect with nature

 Observing the habits and behaviour of common birds can provide us with a great opportunity to find beauty in something that we might take for granted.
-And searching for rarer birds is an exciting and (if you’re lucky) fulfilling way to spend your time.
-Bird watching is also a meditative and mindful activity that can help us to live in the present moment, and escape the hustle and bustle of everyday life.
+And searching for rarer birds is an exciting and fulfilling way to spend your time – especially if you’re lucky enough to spot one!

-The UK is filled with beautiful areas such as Snowdonia, the Lake District and the Cairngorms, which are full of sights and scenes perfect for a camping or hiking holiday.
+The UK is filled with beautiful areas such as Snowdonia, the Lake District, and the Cairngorms, which are full of sights and scenes perfect for a camping or hiking holiday.
 So why not take some time away and lose yourself in the splendour of the natural world?

 5. Create a vision board

-Vision boards are often linked to the Law of Attraction – which is the idea that the way we think, directly impacts the positive or negative experiences that we have in life.
-So the more positive our thinking, the more likely we are to have positive experiences in reality.
+Vision boards are often linked to the Law of Attraction, which is the idea that how we think directly impacts our experiences in life.
+So, the more optimistic your approach, the more likely we are to have positive experiences in reality.
 This ideology has become increasingly popular since the release of the 2006 book: The Secret.

 6. Foster a dog or cat

-If you’d be interested in finding out more, then it’s worth contacting your local RSPCA centre or branch by email to find out whether there are any dogs or cats near you that need a temporary home.
+If you’d be interested in finding out more, it’s worth contacting your local RSPCA centre or branch by email to find out whether there are any dogs or cats near you that need a temporary home.

 7. Make improvements to your home or garden

 When we make improvements to our homes and/or gardens, we tend to enjoy them much more, and often feel a sense of pride over what we’ve achieved – especially if we’ve learnt some new skills in the process.
 It can also help to boost the value of your property, which could be useful if you’re thinking about selling at some point in the future.

 8. Volunteer to help others

-There are a wide range of roles out there from volunteering with children and helping the elderly, to organising events and taking care of animals.
+There are a wide range of roles out there from volunteering with children and helping the elderly to organising events and taking care of animals.
 To search for volunteer roles or get some inspiration, check out the volunteering section of our website.
 Our article, 18 meaningful ways to help others and give back to your community, has plenty more ideas too.

-If volunteering in person isn’t for you, then you can even volunteer from the comfort of your own home.
-All you need is a stable wifi connection and a genuine desire to help.
-From offering a listening ear to helping to protect ancient trees in your local area; there are plenty of ways you can make a difference from home.
+If volunteering in person isn’t for you, you can even volunteer from the comfort of your own home.
+All you need is a stable WiFi connection and a genuine desire to help.
+From offering a listening ear to helping to protect ancient trees in your local area, there are plenty of ways you can make a difference from home.

 9. Tackle your book bucket list